What Are Bots? How Do Chatbots Work?

 AI-powered bots combine the best from Rule-based and Intellectually independent.

 Artificial Intelligence (AI) is a simulation of human intelligence.
-AI is the area of computer science that focuses on creating intelligent machines that work and “think” as people.
+AI is the area of computer science that focuses on creating intelligent machines that work and “think” like people.

-AI-powered chatbots understand free language, but also have a predefined flow to make sure they solve user’s problem.
+AI-powered chatbots understand free language, but also have a predefined flow to make sure they solve users’ problems.
 They can remember the context of the conversation and the user’s preferences.
-These chatbots can jump from one point of conversation scenario to another when needed and address random user request at any moment.
+These chatbots can jump from one point of conversation scenario to another when needed and address random user requests at any moment.